HarrisonStrand/factory-manager.solution/README.md

 #### **Import Database with Entity Framework Core**
 1. Navigate to factory-manager/Factory directory using your terminal.
-2. Run the command 'dotnet ef database update to generate the databse through Entity Framework Core.
+2. Run the command ```dotnet ef database update``` to generate the databse through Entity Framework Core.
-3. (Optional) To update the database with any changes to the code, run the command 'dotnet ef migrations add [MigrationsName] which will use Entity Framework Core's code-first principle to generate a database update.
+3. (Optional) To update the database with any changes to the code, run the command ```dotnet ef migrations add [MigrationsName]``` which will use Entity Framework Core's code-first principle to generate a database update.
 After, run the previous command 'dotnet ef database update' to update the database.

 #### **AppSettings**
 1. Create a new file in the factory-manager/Factory directory named appsettings.json